zonemaster/zonemaster/docs/specifications/tests/DNSSEC-TP/dnssec08.md

     2. If at least one of the following criteria is met, then go to next name server IP:
          1. There is no DNS response.
-         2. RCODE is not NOERROR.
+         2. The RCODE of response is not "NoError" ([IANA RCODE List]).
-         3. AA flag is not set.
+         3. The AA flag is not set in the response.
-         4. There are no DNSKEY records in the answer section.
+         4. There is no DNSKEY record with matching owner name in the answer section.
     3. Retrieve the DNSKEY records and its RRSIG records from the answer section.
     4. If there is no RRSIG for the DNSKEY record, then add the name server IP address to the *DNSKEY without RRSIG* set and go to next name server IP.